devashishsomani1995/face_recognition_opencv/README.md

 encodings.pickle : Facial recognitions encodings are generated from your dataset via encode_faces.py and then serialized to disk.
 After a dataset of images is created (with search_bing_api.py ), we’ll run encode_faces.py  to build the embeddings.

-From there, we’ll run the recognize scripts to actually recognize the faces.
+From there, we can run the recognize scripts to actually recognize the faces.